Interdisciplinary Liberal Studies (B.S.)

 1. Students must major in IDLS and complete a pre-professional education program in early or inclusive early childhood, elementary, middle or special education in order to meet licensure requirements.
 Middle education has slightly different requirements; check course notes above.

 2. JMU has a Regional Teacher Education Agreement (RTEA) with Blue Ridge, Lord Fairfax, and Piedmont Virginia Community College.
 In addition, JMU participates in a state-wide agreement with the other Virginia community colleges.
 Students should contact a counselor at their college for specific information.
+Click here for education advising guides for individual community colleges.

 3. Students interested in the Math/Science or Mathematics concentrations may take the equivalent of MATH 235 (MTH 173 in the VCCS and Mathematics 201 at RBC) to satisfy the MATH 207 requirement.
 Students with the equivalent of MATH 235-236 (MTH 173-174 in the VCCS only) will not have to take MATH 108, 207 or 306 at JMU.